apple/swift-log/README.md

 #### Adding the dependency

-`swift-log` is designed for Swift 5, the `1.0.0` release requires Swift 5 (however we will soon tag a `0.x` version that will work with Swift 4 for the transition period).
+`SwiftLog` is designed for Swift 5, the `1.0.0` release requires Swift 5 (however we will soon tag a `0.x` version that will work with Swift 4 for the transition period).
 To depend on the logging API package, you need to declare your dependency in your `Package.swift`:

 ```swift
 .package(url: "https://github.com/apple/swift-log.git", from: "1.0.0"),